aarmora/jordan-does-integrations-tests-on-ad2l/readme.md

 Clone the repository and run `npm i`.

-After that, you just need to run `npm start`.
+After that, you just need to run `npm test`.

 [Full Guide](https://javascriptwebscrapingguy.com/jordan-does-integration-tests-on-ad2l/)